dreamcatcher-tech/network/Inbox/2025-04-09 1550 CRM security check.md

 If a separate fly.io org is set up, with independent billing, and separate keys, then having the keys stored anywhere other than Steve's computer is avoided.

+if fly could be deployed from the seedbox, then it could lift something off.

+but in the orgs, it is the same ? my personal account access them all ?

+the cli cannot read the secrets.